sjanhunen/dokimazo/papers/in-his-name-purpose.md

 > Eph 1:11 ESV - In him we have obtained an inheritance, having been predestined according to the purpose of him who works all things according to the counsel of his will,

-Notice that the redemption is for a purpose!
+Notice that the redemption is always for a purpose.
+To present the gospel any other way is to present an incomplete gospel.

 > Eph 1:21 ESV - far above all rule and authority and power and dominion, and above every name that is named, not only in this age but also in the one to come.